-- Do you have existing debts? – Depending on the interest rates of your debt compared to your savings, it may be better to pay off your current debt with your savings if you are in a position to do so.
+- Do you have existing debts? – Depending on the interest rates of your debt compared to your savings, it may be better to pay off your current debt with your savings if you can.

 - What’s it for? - Are you saving for something in particular, or just putting money aside as and when?
 If you have a specific target, then it may be worth setting goals so that you know whether you’re on track to achieving them or not.

 - Are you saving for the future? - If you’re saving for your retirement, for example, it may be worth opening a personal pension to get more tax benefits from these savings.